2025 Nicolai / Geometron G1

 Reach now starts at 455 mm on the Small and grows by roughly ~20 mm between each frame size, up to 535 mm on the XXL.
 That’s about 15 to 20 mm shorter in a given size than the outgoing G1 (but still quite long overall); the headtube has steepened a touch, from 62.5° to around 63° in the default configuration, though it now varies by frame size, with the smaller sizes getting a slightly slacker headtube (62.6° on the Small, up through 63.8° on the XXL).
 Seat tube angles start at 77.8° on the Small frame and get fractionally steeper with each step up in frame size, to 78.8° on the XXL.

 But while the reach has gotten shorter across the board, the stack height has grown — by a lot.
 The Small frame’s stack now starts at 628 mm — a number between the Medium and Large on the outgoing G1 — up to a colossal 685 mm on the XXL, with stops at 646 mm, 657 mm, and 678 mm along the way.
 That’s way, way taller than the outgoing bike — and pretty damn tall in general.
-I’ll now take my victory lap for predicting that we’d see reach and headtube angles stop getting more radical, with the new frontier for more gravity-oriented bikes being taller stacks and longer chainstays just a few weeks ago on Bikes & Big Ideas.
+I’ll now take my victory lap for predicting that we’d see reach and headtube angles stop getting more radical, with the new frontier for more gravity-oriented bikes being taller stacks and longer chainstays just a few weeks before the G1 launched on Bikes & Big Ideas.
 (I promise I hadn’t seen the new G1 yet when I said that.)

 David Golay reviews the 2025 Geometron G1 for Blister